The Liberty Trail: The Southern Campaigns of the Revolutionary War

 THE LIBERTY TRAIL

 More than 200 battles and skirmishes occurred in South Carolina during the war.
-Recently, a panel of historians and archaeologists selected the 69 most significant actions to form the South Carolina Liberty Trail, organizing battlefields and significant sites into four driving-tour trails.
-The Revolutionary War Trust is currently working closely with the South Carolina Battleground Preservation Trust to establish Trail I, a driving trail of 19 sites from Moncks Corner to Lancaster, S.C.
+Recently, a panel of historians and archaeologists selected the most significant actions to form the Liberty Trail, an innovative driving route designed to connect these battlefields and tell the captivating and inspiring stories of this transformative chapter of American history.
+The American Battlefield Trust is currently working closely with the South Carolina Battleground Preservation Trust to establish the initial phase of the Liberty Trail.

 It is important to appreciate that the goals here are not just to preserve the land, but also to interpret these sites for the public and bring their stories to life.
 Using driving-tour battle apps, onsite interpretation, social media and special teacher institutes, these dramatic stories about the founding of the country will be told in a manner as never before.
 These are just some of the highlights of the Liberty Trail’s first phase:

 The Liberty Trail will start at the Moncks Corner home of rice planter Henry Laurens on the Cooper River.
 When South Carolina declared its independence and formed a republic, Laurens was its vice president.
 He succeeded John Hancock as president of the Continental Congress, and it was during his tenure that the Articles of Confederation were passed.
 After his presidential term, Laurens served as minister to the Netherlands.
 While at sea in 1780, his ship was intercepted by a British frigate and Laurens was taken prisoner.
 He was charged with treason and imprisoned in the Tower of London, the only American held there during the war.
 Laurens was released in exchange for Lord Cornwallis on December 31, 1781, and continued to Amsterdam to raise money for the American cause.